About us

 Promote and support

 The Foundation is here to enable and empower organizations and networks of organizations.
-We aim to play our part in encouraging a stronger ‘network of networks’ that is capable of fast and effective responses to disinformation.
+We aim to play our part in encouraging a stronger ‘network of networks’ that is capable of fast and effective responses to influence operations.

 It is through and with this network of networks that we will seek to promote the Framework and establish the means supporting its use.